kubeflow/pipelines/manifests/kustomize/sample/README.md

 kubectl wait applications/mypipeline -n mykubeflow --for condition=Ready --timeout=1800s

-kubectl describe configmap inverse-proxy-config -n kubeflow | grep googleusercontent.com
+kubectl describe configmap inverse-proxy-config -n mykubeflow | grep googleusercontent.com
 ```

 6. Post-installation configures

 It depends on how you create the cluster,
 - if the cluster is created with **--scopes=cloud-platform**, no actions required
 - if the cluster is on Workload Identity, please run **gcp-workload-identity-setup.sh**
   - make sure the Google Service Account (GSA) can access the CloudSQL instance and GCS bucket